Caregiving

 Elderly Affairs Division

-Honolulu City and County’s Resource for Aging, Disability and Caregiving: You may also want to download their most recent publications as PDF files.
+Honolulu City and County’s Resource for Aging, Disability and Caregiving: You may also want to download or check on the web their most recent publications as PDF files.
+(Please keep in mind that printed materials are available less and less, especially since the pandemic)

 Family Caregiving Guide (pdf file)